Guide

 Cross-reference multiple emails per sender

-A single email might have a partial signature.
-Sarah’s mobile reply might only contain “Sent from my iPhone” while her desktop reply has the full signature block.
-Cross-referencing 3+ messages from the same sender raises field extraction accuracy from 67% to 91%, based on analysis of 50,000 business emails by the Radicati Group in 2023.
+Cross-referencing multiple emails per sender means grouping messages by sender address and merging extracted fields across signatures to fill gaps left by incomplete signature blocks.
+A single email might have a partial signature — a mobile reply might contain only “Sent from my iPhone” while a desktop reply from the same person has the full block.
+Analyzing 3+ messages from the same sender raises field extraction accuracy from 67% to 91%, based on analysis of 50,000 business emails by the Radicati Group in 2023.

 #!/usr/bin/env python3